-Exterior Walls are stucco and colored with

-richness, variety, and multiple

-methods of application.

-Window and door surrounds are

-minimal and are made of stucco
+Exterior Walls are stucco and colored with richness, variety, and multiple methods of application.
+Window and door surrounds are minimal and are made of stucco or stone.

-or stone.

 Brackets, balconies, Usually wood, wood-look

 porches, shutters, alternative or iron.

 and other elements

 Openings, windows Arched, vertical, and/or square

 shape/structure proportions.
 Occasional round,

 oval, or ornamental window used

 as a façade accent.

 Windows have divided lights and

 are commonly double-hung,

 single-hung, or casement.

 Door position Recessed, casting deep shadows

 revealing the thickness and

 solidity of the structure.

-External spaces The attached porch, balconies,
+External spaces •

 and courtyards are a common

 element.

 Loggias, a porch not attached but

 located within the volume of the

 building, are very common and

 may even serve as outside

-circulation between rooms.
+0 circulation between rooms.

 Ornamentation Columns, posts, wooden and

 masonry balustrades, brackets,

 arched openings, arcades, and

 towers are all very common

 elements.

 Sec.
-5-703.A.2 Florida Ve
+5-703.A.2 Florida Vernacular

-rchitectural style includes these sub-

-s further described in Sec.
-5-

-tion, Florida Key West or Cracker,

-and Historic Koreshan. aular atula of architecture is potivo
+The Florida Vernacular architectural style includes these substyles within the Village as further described in Sec.
+5-703.A.2.D: Florida Plantation, Florida Key West or Cracker, and Historic Koreshan.

-acular style of architecture is native

-most typically constructed with a

-d finished with wood or wood-look

-also used.
-Stucco and fiber cement siding are

-r factures perchas as integral to the

-r features porches as integral to the

-nt on the front façades.
-Porches

-• ge percentage of the ground floor

-wrapping the corners to continue at

-some length along

-r Style architecture includes the key

-characteristics ide entified in Table 5-703.A.2.C: Florida
+- A. The Florida Vernacular style of architecture is native to the region.
+It is most typically constructed with a wooden frame and finished with wood or wood-look alternative siding.
+Stucco and fiber cement siding are also used. - B Florida Vernacular features porches as integral to the style and prominent on the front façades.
+Porches extend along a large percentage of the ground floor elevations, often wrapping the corners to continue at some length alongside façades. - C. Florida Vernacular Style architecture includes the key characteristics identified in Table 5-703.A.2.C: Florida